 Buenos noches from Buenos Aires

-Se habla espaniol acqui.
+Se habla espanol aqui.

-We’ve left sao Paulo for Buenos Aires, about a two hours by air from sao Paulo, and crossed the Pope’s line from Portuguese indebted colonies to ones that were once part of Spain’s global empire.
+We’ve left Sao Paulo for Buenos Aires, about a two hours by air from sao Paulo, and crossed the Pope’s line from Portuguese indebted colonies to ones that were once part of Spain’s global empire.
 The ride in offers a tantalizingly different feel than the city we just left—even in the dark.
 It seems more open and less claustrophobic, but it may look totally different in the light of day tomorrow.

 We discussed the question I raised, “If you were to have a postcard to send to others that said ‘This is Sao Paulo, what would be on it,’’’ and the question stumped us.
 It’s a difficult city to characterize.
 We did leave with a pretty good picture of the economy, partly a result of our visit today to an asset management firm that laid out pretty well the macro economy.
 One factor that’s important in evaluating these countries we’re visiting is that their conversion from dictatorships do democracies (Roosevelt famously described one Latin American dictator as an “S.O.B.—but he’s our SOB”.
 As I recall, Brazil rousted the generals in the 1980, and despite rampant inflation that reached 15% a month, doesn’t seem ready to reverse history.
 The politics are contested (there’s an important election in October), but the system seems viable.